NFL GameDay 2004

-NFL GameDay 2004 is a 2003 American football video game developed by Red Zone Interactive and 989 Sports and published by Sony Computer Entertainment for the PlayStation and the PlayStation 2.
+NFL GameDay 2004 is a 2003 American football video game developed by San Diego Studio under the Red Zone Interactive and 989 Sports names and published by Sony Computer Entertainment for the PlayStation and the PlayStation 2.
 On the cover is LaDainian Tomlinson.

 Development

 The game had a marketing budget of $6.4 million.

 Reception

 The game received "mixed" reviews on both platforms according to the review aggregation website Metacritic.